runely/calendar-homey/README.md

 ## Changelog

+- 3.0.4
+  - Bugfix: Handle all calendar providers equally and expect `node-ical` to give us correct date information
 - 3.0.3
   - Dependency updates: `node-ical` from 0.24.0 to 0.24.2 - Fixes the rest (hopefully) of `UNTIL rule part MUST have the same value type as DTSTART` issues
 - 3.0.2